xnorcode/Near-Me/README.md

 # NearMe Android App
-Use NearMe android app to search and list nearby places based on Google Places API
+NearMe android app is a simple app to search nearby places based on Google Places API